 News

-Middle East Award Nomination for RotoMill Technology
+Middle East Award Nomination for RotoMill Technology.

 Specialist drilling waste management company, TWMA, has been announced as a finalist in the prestigious Oil and Gas Middle East Awards for its latest generation of RotoMill technology.